-Bernardo (Bernie) Joaquin Cantens, CPA, MA (Accounting), MA (Philosophy) and Ph.D.
+Bernardo (Bernie) Joaquin Cantens, CPA, MA (Accounting), MA (Philosophy), and Ph.D.
 (Philosophy) was born in Miami, Florida.
 He is a first-generation Cuban American.
-His parents were exiled to the United States in the 1960’s as political refugees from Cuba.
+His parents were exiled to the United States in the 1960s as political refugees from Cuba.
 Bernie completed his Bachelor of Arts degree in Accounting in 1987, and he also earned his Master of Arts degree in Accounting 1993 from Florida International University.
 He went on to become licensed as a Certified Public Accountant and worked in the accounting field for several years.

 In 1992, he decided to return to school, and he earned a second Bachelor of Arts degree in Philosophy, graduating Cum Laude and earning an Academic Achievement Award in Philosophy.
-He received a full tuition scholarship and an Assistantship at the University of Miami (Florida) for the graduate doctoral program in Philosophy, which he completed in 1999.
+He received a full-tuition scholarship and an Assistantship at the University of Miami (Florida) for the graduate doctoral program in Philosophy, which he completed in 1999.
 He is currently the Associate Provost for Online Education and Innovation and the Chair of the Philosophy department at Moravian College in Bethlehem, Pennsylvania.

 His scholarly research and teaching focuses on metaphysics, logic, virtue ethics, American pragmatism, and applied ethics in the health sciences (Bioethics, Medical Ethics, Ethical Issues in Genetic Engineering, Ethics for the Public's Health, Ethics of Abortion, Virtue Ethics and Nursing, and Law, Regulation and Ethics in Medicine.)

-Cantens' research and scholarship has been recognized through a variety of national awards, prizes, grants, and fellowships.
+Cantens' research and scholarship have been recognized through a variety of national awards, prizes, grants, and fellowships.
 In 2004, he received the first American Philosophical Association Award in Latin American Thought for his essay on Fransisco Vitoria's International Law.
 He also received the American Philosophical William James Prize in 2005 for his essay on C. S. Peirce's philosophy of religion.
 His research on American pragmatist C. S. Peirce also earned him a year-long fellowship from the National Endowment of Humanities in 2005-2006.
 In 2006, he was a Visiting Fellow at Harvard University where he continued his work on Peirce and evolutionary theory.
-He was also the recipient of a National Endowment of the Humanities scholarship for a Summer Institute in New York University (Buffalo) on Cuban Identity.
+He was also the recipient of a National Endowment of the Humanities scholarship for a Summer Institute at New York University (Buffalo) on Cuban Identity.

 His teaching has also been recognized with a two-year (2014-2016) Enduring Questions Grant by the National Endowment of the Humanities.
 The $32,000 grant was to develop a new course entitled What is Peace?
 Cantens also participated in an $800,000 online teaching grant with The Council of Independent Colleges funded by the Andrew W. Mellon Foundation.